 The first mission is titled "Lokasenna", referencing a old poem of the same name found in the compilation of Norse poems known as the Poetic Edda, is the beginning of the end for the various Syndicate villains' plan.
 Fitting, as the events of the original poem were said to have brought about the onset of Ragnarok, the end of the gods.

 Marvel Ultimate Alliance.
 The roster of Marvel's best superheroes is further expanded given this game is always being updated compared to the finalized games in the PC and home consoles.
-Save for Iceman, most of the heroes from MUA are playable, while a whole bunch of familiar Masters of Evil villains from MUA showed up as well as members of the Syndicate.
+Save for Silver Surfer and Blade, most of the heroes from MUA are playable, while a whole bunch of familiar Masters of Evil villains from MUA showed up as well as members of the Syndicate.

 Shawarma as a giftable item (it restores health and stamina and gives a "Well Fed" buff).
 In addition to being a cute reference to The Stinger of The Avengers, it just happened to come out on the same day How It Should Have Ended released their Avengers parody, which made heavy use of Shawarma.